Hughes Marino Series: San Diego Life Science Pipeline

 There is a profound energy in this hub of San Diego life sciences, built on a strong foundation of large-scale players such as: Pfizer, Johnson & Johnson, Eli Lilly, Celgene, Novartis and Takeda, as well as firms ranging in size from start-up to small and mid-tier firms.
 “San Diego is very entrepreneurial in the life sciences sphere,” says Kevin Tremblay, Senior Director at BioMed Realty.
 “We are extremely bullish on the market with the continued support of venture capital and public market sources.”

-That bullish sentiment is fueling not only the flourishing occupancy in existing projects and commercial real estate assets, but more importantly is the engine driving a new wave of developments and site repositioning, poised to deliver millions more square feet to the life science footprint.
+That bullish sentiment is fueling increased occupancy in existing projects and commercial real estate assets, and importantly it is also the engine driving a new wave of developments and site repositioning, poised to deliver millions more square feet to the life science footprint.

-A drive through the I-5 and I-805 infrastructure reveals an abundance of exciting activity, most notably involving two of the industry’s premier life science property developers, one being BioMed Realty.
+A drive through the I-5 and I-805 infrastructure reveals an abundance of exciting activity by the industry’s life science property developers including BioMed Realty.

 The development posture of BioMed favors an impressive mix of new construction and infill repurpose, with compelling designs.